TACC/HPC_Tips/README.md

 ==============

 Since this **showTips** program is part of the login procedure, it shouldn't hang if the database cannot be accessed.
-The program has 0.4 second timeout if the database cannot be accessed and no warning is produced normally.
+The program has 0.4 second timeout if the database cannot be accessed and no warnings are produced unless requested.

 To install:
 ===========